 You may find it helpful to get in touch with others who are going through similar experiences.
 The Offenders’ Families Helpline will be able to tell you if there are any support groups available in your area.

 A number of the organisations listed below produce useful books, leaflets and other publications.
 Action for Prisoners Families has four ‘survival guides’, with the titles: Sent to Prison, Telling the Children, Living with Separation and Preparing for Release.
 It also publishes a booklet called Information for Young People with a Family Member in Prison.
 These publications can all be downloaded from APF’s website or contact APF for a free copy.

 Your family’s need for support may not end when the parent is released.
 Separation through imprisonment changes family relationships, and the whole family may need time to adjust.
 The Offenders’ Families Helpline and some of the other services listed below offer emotional support and practical advice at this time.

 Action For Prisoners Families (APF)

-APF can give information on local family support services and produces a number of leaflets and other publications aimed at prisoners’ families.
+APF produces a number of leaflets and other publications aimed at prisoners’ families.
 It also has online forums where you can gain support from other family members of prisoners.

 Email a Prisoner